madslundt/url-shortener/README.md

 }
 ```

-`GET /<id | shortId>` where it can be either id or shortId.
+`GET /<id | shortId>`: where it can be either id or shortId.
 This redirects to the page (if it exists) or redirects to a default page (RedirectUrl).
 If RedirectUrl is empty it will throw a 404.

 ## Settings
 In appsettings there are following settings for the url shortener